falmash/git-practice/syllabus.md

-# STS 201: Star Trek Deep Space 9
+# STS 201: The Best Course Ever
 ## Course Information

-Professor: Patrick Sweeney
+Professor: Francine Almash
-Time: Tues and Thurs, 1-3
+Time: Thursdays, 1:00-3:30
+Room: 1234

 ## Readings

 ### Week One

 - Doe, J., *This is where the title goes,* in **Book Title,** year.
+This is the first thing we will read and discuss.
+- Doe, J., *This is where the title goes,* in **Book Title,** year.
+This is the second thilng we will read and discuss.